Jingo88/Tutorial-Breaking_Down_Your_CLI/README.md

 (this will return all the "pwd"s of any location with a file name "server.js")
 ```

-### Secure Copy FilesYou've seen the "cp" command up top, but what if you want to send something up to a server without going through a third party.
+### <a name=scp>Secure Copy Files</a>You've seen the "cp" command up top, but what if you want to send something up to a server without going through a third party.
 An example would be sending a JSON file containing API keys up to your Digital Ocean box without going through Github.
 Why?
 Because you DO NOT want your API keys up there viewable by others.
 ```
 scp [options] (source where the file is) (target destination)